feliperfdev/feliperfdev/README.md

 - [Flutter4Noobs](https://github.com/feliperfdev/flutter4noobs/)
 - [Markdown Editor - Flutter Package](https://github.com/feliperfdev/markdown-editor)

+I'm also trying to "play" a little with Bukkit/Spigot Minecraft Plugins creation with Kotlin.
+My recent (and first) project of it is a try to connect the server with a MySQL database with Dart Shelf package and doing requests with Kotlin Retrofit.
+The project two repositories can be found [here](https://github.com/feliperfdev-MC-Plugins).

 #### **📱 Some open source projects I've already contributted for:**

 - [Is It Safe?](https://github.com/Is-It-Safe/mobile)